Bastrop County Court Records

 Phone: (512) 581-7100

-To request copies of probate filings — such as wills, letters testamentary, inventories, or accountings — individuals should contact the County Clerk’s office.
-Standard copy and certification fees apply ($1.00 per page for copies, $5.00 per document for certification).
-Probate records are generally public unless they involve guardianship of a minor or an incapacitated person, in which case portions of the file may be sealed or redacted.
+If you need copies of probate filings — wills, letters testamentary, inventories, or accountings — contact the County Clerk's office directly.
+Standard fees apply: $1.00 per page for copies and $5.00 per document for certification.
+Probate records are generally public, though portions of guardianship files involving a minor or an incapacitated person may be sealed or redacted.

-Individuals needing assistance with probate filings who cannot afford an attorney may consult the Texas Law Help website for self-help resources and referral information.
-The Third Court of Appeals, which serves Bastrop County, handles appeals from probate matters decided at the trial court level.
+If you need help with probate filings and can't afford an attorney, the Texas Law Help website offers self-help resources and referral information.
+Appeals from probate matters decided at the trial court level go to the Third Court of Appeals, which serves Bastrop County.